-To encourage the presentation of new scholarship in social science disciplines under-represented at AAS conferences (e.g., Political Science, Sociology, Economics, Psychology, Law, Public Health, and Social Work), the Board of Directors has created an initiative “Directions in the Social Sciences.”
+To encourage the presentation of new scholarship in social science disciplines under-represented at AAS conferences (e.g., Political Science, Sociology, Economics, Psychology, Law, Public Health, and Social Work), the AAS has an initiative called “Directions in the Social Sciences.”
 Under this initiative, a select number of panels in the social sciences will be highlighted in the conference program.
-The Board welcomes innovative submissions that include younger scholars and interdisciplinary approaches.
+The program committee welcomes innovative submissions that include younger scholars and interdisciplinary approaches.
 This initiative is meant to expand social science representation at AAS annual conferences.
 If your proposal falls within one or more of these categories, please CHECK THE RELEVANT BOX on the online Organized Panel, Roundtable or Workshop application form (individual papers are not eligible).
 Checking the box will not affect the regular competitive review of your proposal—it will simply assists the Committee in selecting the highlighted sessions and in keeping track of the number of proposals in the social sciences.

 The prize honors Prof. F. Hilary Conroy, outstanding scholar of Japan, Northeast Asia and Asian American history at the University of Pennsylvania from 1951 to 1990.
 From his original study of Japanese immigrants in nineteenth century Hawaii, Prof. Conroy wrote, taught, and lectured widely on political and cultural relations in East Asia and across the Pacific.
 Prof. Conroy also was active in the practical work of building mutual understanding and reconciliation in Northeast Asia through his long time involvement with the American Friends Service Committee and other organizations.
 The prize is intended to encourage proposals to the Association for Asian Studies that advance Conroy’s transnational pursuits; i.e., topics that are grounded in Northeast Asia but that are genuinely transnational, extending beyond one nation and, perhaps, beyond the region.